Egg Substitute Yogurt: Perfect Alternative for Baking

 Cookies And Brownies

-For cookies and brownies, yogurt is a good egg substitute too.
+For cookies and brownies, yogurt is a good egg substitute, too.
 Use 1/4 cup of yogurt for each egg.
 This makes the cookies chewy and the brownies fudgy.
 Chocolate chip cookies with yogurt are delicious.
 Brownies with yogurt are rich and dense.
 Both are sure to satisfy any sweet tooth.

 Yogurt Vs Other Egg Substitutes

 When it comes to replacing eggs in recipes, yogurt is a surprising yet effective alternative.
 But how does it stack up against other common egg substitutes?
-Let’s dive into the comparison, looking at nutritional values, texture, and flavor to see why yogurt might just be your new go-to.
+Let’s dive into the comparison, looking at nutritional values, texture, and flavor to see why yogurt might be your new go-to.

 Comparing Nutritional Values